Archive for the ‘'Love' Contra Social Stability’ Category

 Since evolution relies on the overproduction of animals and the selection of only some of them to breed, the only thing that could stop us continuing to be subject to it would be social arrangements that absolutely guaranteed that no human being had either more or fewer offspring than any other.
 Inasmuch as certain human [...]

-The Campaign for Equal Wives
+The Campaign For Equal Wives

 Societies in which every man has his own wife, and no man has more than one, are more stable than the polygamous cultures that generate whole cohorts of frustrated young males.
 Religions that promulgated monogamy may have been powered, or even created, by this desire for stability.
 That includes Islam, which originally set out vastly [...]